Published at: 2025-10-30

 picture coming soon:

-• After receiving the goods, the recipient can manually confirm delivery on the Shipping Order, optionally uploading Images and specifying the actual received quantity.
+• After the recipient receives the goods, they can confirm receipt on the Shipping Order.
+During confirmation they can upload Images and enter the actual received quantities.

 picture coming soon: